Local Projection Inference in High Dimensions: Structural Impulse Responses Estimated by HDLPs

 Figure \ref{fig:overall_RZ_40lags} shows the impulse responses to a shock in government spending.
 Note that the military spending news variable is scaled by GDP such that the impulse responses can be seen as a reaction to a shock of size 1\% of GDP.
 The comparable figure in \cite{ramey2018government} is Figure 5.
 The general shape and magnitude of these impulse responses are similar to the LP model with only 4 lags used in \cite{ramey2018government}.
 In our analysis, the peak of the responses in the high unemployment state occurs 2-3 quarters earlier, and experiences a sharper drop after horizon 15.
 We also find that the impulse response is not significant at horizon 0 in the linear and low-unemployment state.

 Next to allowing the inclusion of more lags, the HDLP framework can easily be extended to allow for $S$ states.
 The LP is then given by

-In addition to the unemployment state dummy $I_t^{(U)}$, we consider recession dummy $I_t^{(R)}$.\footnote{As in \cite{ramey2018government}, we follow the NBER classification of recession periods.} Letting them interact results in $S=4$ distinct state dummies:
+In addition to the unemployment state dummy $I_t^{(U)}$, we consider recession dummy $I_t^{(R)}$.\footnote{As in \cite{ramey2018government}, we follow the NBER classification of recession periods.} Letting them interact results in $S=4$ distinct state dummies.

-\Cref{fig:2_states} displays the impulse response functions for the non-linear HDLP with four states.
-The impulse responses out of recessions resemble those from the state-dependent model in \Cref{fig:overall_RZ_40lags}, both in shape and magnitude, but we see a different pattern in the recession state.
-During a recession with low unemployment, there is a negative impact response for both government spending and GDP, which becomes insignificant after a few periods.
+\Cref{fig:2_states} displays the impulse response functions with four states.
+The impulse responses out of recessions resemble the state-dependent model of \Cref{fig:overall_RZ_40lags}, both in shape and magnitude, but we see a different pattern in the recession state.
+During recessions with low unemployment, there is a negative impact response for both government spending and GDP, which becomes insignificant after a few periods.
 In the high unemployment state, in contrast, we see a large, positive, and persistent effect on both variables.